mikf/gallery-dl/README.rst

     $ gallery-dl oauth:flickr

 You will be sent to the site's authorization page and asked to grant read access to *gallery-dl*.
-Authorize it and you will he shown one or more "tokens", which should be added to your configuration file.
+Authorize it and you will be shown one or more "tokens", which should be added to your configuration file.